Any recipe will taste absolutely delicious with Mixed Herbs!

 Dehydrator or oven

-- Rinse the herbs properly.
+- Rinse the herbs.

 - Remove the leaves from the stem.